jeansibelius/outcome/README.md

 - [Tailwindcss](https://tailwindcss.com/docs/installation) in a few places (mainly to test out the framework)
 - [Formik](https://formik.org/docs/overview) (for form related things)

+## How to run

+### Production mode
+In the root...
+- `npm run install` to run installation script for both sub-folders (client & server)
+- `npm run build` to run build scripts in both sub-folders
+- `npm start` to run the backend production build (which serves also the client build)
+- `npm run deploy` to deploy the project to Heroku (might need to update script to deploy the correct/desired branch)

+### Development
+In ./client...
+- `npm start` to run the project in `localhost:3000`
+- and other basic installation/build scripts

+In ./server...
+- `npm run dev` to run the backend in development mode with hot reloading
+- and other basic installation/build scripts

+### Required env variables
+- The server requires the following env vars to be set
+  - `MONGODB_URI`: a connection URI containing the username and password of the MongoDB instance
+  - `JWT_SECRET`: used to create and verify hashed passwords

 ## Roadmap

 ### MVP